loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 ```

 well the rest of our code doesn't need to be aware that we have split the original
-stream of requests to different streams based on user, so we need to _merge_ those streams after throttling them
+stream of requests into separate per-user streams, so we need to _merge_ those streams after throttling them
-individually again.
+individually.
 That is where [`mergeMap()`](https://www.learnrxjs.io/learn-rxjs/operators/transformation/mergemap)
-comes into play, as it simply merges all those streams into a single stream of requests again.
+comes into play, as it merges all those streams into a single stream of requests again.

 <br>